Please provide your zip code to see plans in your area.

 But for the population that isn’t eligible for premium subsidies, catastrophic plans would likely be much more popular than they currently are if the plans were displayed among the available options in the browsing tools used by the exchanges.
 (In a typical year, roughly 15% of exchange enrollees pay full price, although this has decreased to about 10% thanks to the American Rescue Plan’s elimination of the “subsidy cliff.”)

 This could be accomplished automatically for affordability exemptions and there could also be a question in the plan browsing tool that asks the applicant if they’re eligible for and seeking a hardship exemption.
-Exemptions based on affordability are granted to people for whom the lowest-cost plan in the exchange would be more than 8.17% of their modified adjusted gross income (MAGI) in 2024.4 (This is a slight reduction from the 8.17% threshold that was used in 2023.)
+Exemptions based on affordability are granted to people for whom the lowest-cost plan in the exchange would be more than 7.97% of their modified adjusted gross income (MAGI) in 2024.4 (This is a slight reduction from the 8.17% threshold that was used in 2023.)

 For most people, this is not applicable through at least 2025, thanks to the American Rescue Plan‘s enhancement of premium subsidies (extended through 2025 by the Inflation Reduction Act).
 Under that law, households are not expected to pay more than 8.5% of their income for the second-lowest-cost Silver plan, regardless of how high the household’s income is, which means the lowest-cost plan — which is generally quite a bit cheaper than the second-lowest-cost Silver plan — is unlikely to be more than 7.97% of their income.

 With the current system, there’s no readily available way for these applicants to see catastrophic plans when they browse their options.
 The form for obtaining an exemption is lengthy and the process can take several weeks, which makes it challenging for a person to obtain an exemption number during the annual open enrollment period unless they start early in the enrollment window.